 Anyway, these and several similar comments were made in good fun, though it reminded me I’ve been doing the corporate thing so long none of my current industry colleagues have an awareness of my motorcycling past — and all the “hooligan-ism” that goes along with it.

 To counter this, I’m going to start posting motorcycle-themed items every Tuesday.
 I grew up watching “ChiPs” and, honestly, still regularly enjoy the reruns.
+My love for motorcycles didn’t just stop there.
 I was definitely influenced by a young Michelle Pfeiffer singing “Cool Rider” and I’ve been enjoying classic British motorcycles and modern Italian motorcycles since before I got my driver’s license.
 I’ll be sharing photos and stories from all of this two-wheeled tumult every Tuesday going forward.